revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote markdown="1">

-- A level of difficulty assigned to a user story using a sequence of numbers that increases with increasing difficulty.
-Story points are used to measure the complexity of a story.
+- A level of difficulty assigned to a user story using a sequence of numbers that increases with increasing difficulty.Story points are used to measure the complexity of a story.
 - The overall goal of a story is to provide value to its use within a set timeframe.

 </blockquote>